Home / Destinations / Japan / A Hakodate Itinerary – The Best Things to Do in Hakodate

 Today, Goryokaku is particularly popular during cherry blossom season.
 Over a thousand cherry blossom trees line the park’s moat which usually come into bloom in late April and early May each year.

 The best view of Goryokaku can be seen from Goryokaku Tower which stands directly opposite the park.
-Besides the fort, Goryokaku Tower also offers fantastic views across the whole city and Mount Hakodate.
+Besides the fort, Goryokaku Tower also offers fantastic views across the whole city and towards Mount Hakodate.

 If you have the time, a trip to Lake Onuma is definitely worth adding to your Hakodate itinerary.

 Only thirty minutes by train from Hakodate, Lake Onuma is a beautiful quasi national park.
-Walking paths cross a series of islands that dot the tranquil lake that sits beneath the triangle tipped Mount Komagatake.
+Walking paths cross a series of islands that dot the tranquil lake that sits beneath the triangle-tipped Mount Komagatake.

 In summer there are boat trips out onto the lakes, and in autumn the park is filled with colour.
 During Hokkaido’s long winter the park is covered in a thick layer of snow.

 As well as the walking paths around Lake Onuma, don’t miss the more secluded scenic walks around the smaller Lake Konuma.
-The entrance to Lake Konuma is just a few minutes’ walk north of Onuma-koen station.
+The entrance to Lake Konuma is just a few minutes’ walk north of Onumakoen Station.

 One branch is dedicated to Elvis Presley whilst another is filled with everything to do with Audrey Hepburn.
 The branch opposite Goryokaku Tower is angel themed, and in the branch in Jujigai it is Christmas all year round.

-Though this might all sound like a cheap gimmick, the food at Lucky Pierrot Burger is the main reason to visit.
 Of the wide range of mouth-watering burgers on the menu the succulent Chinese chicken burger is the chain’s best seller.
 Pair it up with a mug of fries drizzled with gravy and cheese sauce.

 A giant model of the Chinese chicken burger in Lucky Pierrot Burger in Hakodate’s bay area and the chain’s logo on a can